 I have found it to be the opposite.
 Once I got rid of all the “extra” junk they just kicked around, they play a lot longer with what was left.

 Declutter The Garage

-We recently added some second hand cupboards that were given to us from a friend.
+We recently added some second-hand cupboards that were given to us by a friend.
 This is a great idea if you are looking to get organized, but don’t want to spend the money on shelves from the hardware store.

 Declutter The Bathroom